Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 ### Channel hopping

-In order not to always have to change the channel manually, create a bash script (_channel_hopping.sh_) that does the work for you in the background.
+In order not to always have to change the channel manually, create a tiny bash script (_channel_hopping.sh_) that does the work for you in the background.

 ```shell
 # create bash script